Harshit-shrivastav/Free-Telegram-bot-hosting/README.md

    - **✉️ Email Address**
    - **🔑 Username**
    - **🔒 Password**

-3. Verify your email by clicking the link in the confirmation email sent to your inbox.
+   - **🤒 Other important informations**

+3. You will receive login and SSH information on your email Account.

 #### 1.3 🏗️ Choose a Free Hosting Plan

-1. Log in to the **Serv00 dashboard** after verifying your account.
+1. Log in to the **Serv00 dashboard** using account information recieved on your email.

-2. Choose the **Free Hosting Plan**.
-3. Once activated, you’ll have access to your **hosting dashboard** where you can set up your bot.
+2. After login, you’ll have access to your **hosting dashboard** where you can host websites.

 ---

 ### 🔐 Step 2: Retrieve SSH Access Credentials

-1. In your Serv00 dashboard, go to the **Server Information** section.
+1. In your email inbox , go to the **Server Information** section.
 2. Find the following important details:
    - **🌐 Hostname** or **IP Address**
    - **👤 SSH Username**